George E. Stephens: Education

 George Stephens was well educated, likely in schools operated by the Quakers and the Pennsylvania Abolition Society.

 Career

 He worked as a cabinet maker, with stints also as an upholsterer and as a sailor.

 After the Civil War, he initially worked in conjunction with the Freedmen's Bureau educating newly freed slaves in Virginia.
 For a time he worked in Philadelphia, and later moved to Brooklyn, New York, where he died in 1888.

 Community activism

 Together with 15 other associates, in 1853 he founded a literary society and library named the Banneker Institute in honor of the African-American mathematician Benjamin Banneker.
-He also became active in the Underground rRailroad.
+He also became active in the Underground Railroad.
 During his time at sea during 1857–1858, Stephens was nearly enslaved in Charleston, South Carolina, building his hatred of slavery even higher than his earlier strong abolitionist views.